hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 }
 ```

-The following policy would evaluate to `true`, _only_ if the diff had changes
+The following policy would evaluate to `true` _only_ if the diff had changes for
-for that module:
+that module:

 ```python
 import "tfplan"